Analida's Ethnic Spoon

 How to serve horchata

 Horchata is usually paired with a pastry such as fartons.
 If you’re feeling daring, feel free to pair it with something spicy.
 Milk is one of the best cooling agents for spicy foods.
 Some Mexican dishes you can pair it with are: barbacoa tacos, tostadas, or slow cooker pork carnitas.
 If you want a little buzz, spike your horchata with rum.
-Before refrigerating, simply add the rum in with the sugar, vanilla, and milk.
+Before refrigerating, simply add the rum to the sugar, vanilla, and milk.
 Serve in a martini glass with a vanilla sugar rim.
+Vanilla sugar is nice to keep on hand for drinks; it can be substituted into recipes, and I like to add it to my tea.

-4. Immediately place them in a strainer and rinse with cold water and the skin will slide off easily.
+• Step 4: Immediately place them in a strainer and rinse with cold water, and the skin will slide off easily.
 Just pinch the almond skin between your thumb and forefinger.

-5. Chop the almonds coarsely with a knife and then using your blender work in batches adding water, almonds and rice.
+• Step 5: Chop the almonds coarsely with a knife and then, using your blender, work in batches, adding water, almonds, and rice.

-6. Blend on high until the rice breaks into small pieces.
+• Step 6: Blend on high until the rice breaks into small pieces.
 Pour the blended contents into a large pitcher or bowl and continue blending batches until all is done.
-Allow the blended rice, water and almonds to stand at room temperature for 4 hours.
+Allow the blended rice, water, and almonds to stand at room temperature for 4 hours.

-8. Add the sugar, vanilla and milk.
-Note: You can substitute almond milk or oat milk for cows milk if you want a vegan horchata.
+• Step 8: Add the sugar, vanilla, and milk.
+Note: You can substitute almond milk or oat milk for cow's milk if you want a vegan horchata.

 Frequently Asked Questions: